codetriplett/reformulator/README.md

 #### @
 This can be used to reference the immediate scope.
 It is useful when the scope is a string or a number or if you don't want to use scopes higher up in the stack.

+#### ?
+When placed immediately before a variable, the value will be a boolean 'false' if the variable is empty, otherwise it will be a boolean 'true'.
+A value will be considered empty if it is undefined, null, NaN, an empty string, an object with no properties or an array with no items.

+#### !
+When placed immediately before a variable, the value will be a boolean 'true' if the variable is not empty, otherwise it will be a boolean 'false'.
+A value will be considered empty if it is undefined, null, NaN, an empty string, an object with no properties or an array with no items.

 ### Strings
 Strings can be defined by surrounding text in either single or double quotes.
 If the type of quote that was used to surround the string needs to also exists in the content of the string, it should be preceded by two backslashes.